People's Defence Force (Myanmar): Other activities

-In early June 2021, a combined force of five armed groups; the Democratic Karen Buddhist Army (DKBA) splinter group, PDF, KNU/KNLA Peace Council (KPC), Karen National Defence Organisation (KNDO) and a Karen Border Guard Force (BGF) splinter group clashed with Tatmadaw and Karen BGF in Phlu village, Karen state.
+In early June 2021, a combined force of five armed groups; the Democratic Karen Buddhist Army (DKBA) splinter group, PDF, KNU/KNLA Peace Council (KPC), Karen National Defence Organisation (KNDO) and a Karen Border Guard Force (BGF) splinter group clashed with the Tatmadaw and Karen BGF in Phlu village, Karen state.
 Brigadier General Saw Kyaw Thet, commander-in-chief of the DKBA splinter group stated that the five armed groups are cooperating throughout Karen.

 A villager of Kin Ma, Magway, reported on 15 June 2021 that PDF forces had clashed with security forces in the village.
-Following this incident, Tatmadaw forces burned down the village, killing at least two.
-Ye PDF, allied with Thanbyuzayat PDF together destroyed military junta owned business Mytel's telecom tower, located in Thanbyuzayat Township, on 1 October.
+Following this incident, the Tatmadaw forces burned down the village, killing at least two.
+The PDF, allied with Thanbyuzayat PDF together destroyed military junta owned business Mytel's telecom tower, located in Thanbyuzayat Township, on 1 October.

-On March 15, in an interview published by Irrawaddy Media, "If the last six months of the people's resistance were to be considered as the first stage of the revolution, at this stage the PDF comrades will be involved in guerrilla warfare," he said.
+On 15 March, in an interview published by Irrawaddy Media, "If the last six months of the people's resistance were to be considered as the first stage of the revolution, at this stage the PDF comrades will be involved in guerrilla warfare," he said.
 "They have been able to carry out effective war operations.
 They were able to destroy the enemy force on a daily basis.
 Now our PDFs have taken control of many rural areas."

+On 27 March 2023, during the Armed Forces Day ceremony, the Yangon Revolution Force performed a cursing ritual by using a cutout of Min Aung Hlaing's head.
+The YRF said they performed this ritual so that "the regime would suffer for what they have done to the civilians in northern Myanmar and they quickly reach their demise".

+On 11 April 2023, in the middle of a clash between the Mandalay PDF and the Tatmadaw, the PDF soldiers encountered Mong Pong Sayadaw, who was going to Minelon Subtownship.
+The PDF soldiers stopped shooting, and the Buddhist monk reportedly gave them lucky charms.
+On 22 April, the Mandalay PDF released the video footage of the encounter and stated that they had escorted him to safety.

+In the morning of 28 January 2024, the flag of the PDF was hoisted at the Circular Road around Kandawgyi Park in Pyin Oo Lwin.
+A local commandant was summoned by the junta and reportedly punished due to this incident.
+Security in Pyin Oo Lwin has been intensified, since the PDF has been planning to launch offensives in the town and it also has military service academies such as the DSA and DSTA.

+Structure

+On 28 May 2023, the Ministry of Defence published a report on the situation of the defensive war.
+The report also provided a few details of the structure of the PDF.

+Regional Commands

+The PDF was originally intended to be divided into five regional commands, but the ministry has readjusted into three commands.
+These are the Northern, Central, and Southern commands.
+The intended structure of a regional command is as follows: